epdm/epdm.github.io/six_sigma.md

 precent the product from fulfilling the physical and functional requirements of the customer.

-Normal distribution curves are symmetrical about the mean value (?), with the total area under the curve equating to one.
+Normal distribution curves are symmetrical about the mean value (μ), with the total area under the curve equating to one.
 If a process is classified as 3 sigma, 99.7% of outputs are defect free.
 Mean is the central tendency of the process, or the average of all values within the population.
-The standard deviation (?) is a measure of dispersion or variability.
+The standard deviation (σ) is a measure of dispersion or variability.

 ![](images/Six Sigma.png "Six Sigma")